 Most no-asset Chapter 7 cases filed in the Fresno Division receive a discharge four to six months after the petition date, assuming all schedules are complete and there are no creditor objections.

 Yes.
-The automatic stay that begins the moment your petition is filed requires creditors to halt wage garnishments, bank levies, and most other collection actions as soon as they receive court notice.
+The automatic stay begins the moment your petition is filed, and creditors must halt wage garnishments, bank levies, and most other collection actions once they receive notice.

-Filing any chapter triggers the automatic stay, which temporarily halts foreclosure proceedings.
-Chapter 13 then lets you repay mortgage arrears over three to five years, while Chapter 7 provides short‑term relief as you explore other options with your lender.
+Filing any chapter triggers the automatic stay, which temporarily halts foreclosure.
+Chapter 13 lets you repay mortgage arrears over three to five years; chapter 7 provides short-term relief while you evaluate options with your lender.

 We’ve created resources for individuals in major cities across California.
 Click below for more tailored information: